rlee0525/Algorithms/Concepts/ChoosingDB.md

 ## Conclusion

 - Often, mixture of the two.
 The initial write is to a row-based system.
 Then, write the data (or the relevant parts of the data) to a column based database to allow for fast analytic queries.

+# Hadoop vs. NoSQL

+- Both came out as a way to handle Big Data
+- Incremental, horizontal scaling (scaling out)
+- Varying, changing data formats

+### Hadoop
+- batch-oriented
+- large-scale processing
+- massive compute power
+- big processing tasks on large volumes of data => works spread across many servers in parallel.
+Hadoop manages the process by using divide and conquer method known as map reduce.
+Process close to data so you are not accessing data across the network and thus slowing down the network.
+- ex) predictive analytics, fraud detection, and recommendation

+### NoSQL
+- real-time
+- interactive
+- fast reads / writes
+- ex) user transactions, sensor data, customer profiles (all the information that may be updated rapidly)

+##### Fast read / write using NoSQL on one cluster and using Hadoop for large scale analytics.